Miguel Ruiz (basketball)

-Miguel Ruiz (born December 20, 1990) is a Venezuelan professional basketball player.
+Miguel Ruiz (born December 20, 1990) is a Venezuelan professional basketball player for Guaros de Lara of the Superliga Profesional de Baloncesto.

 Professional career

 In his pro career, Ruiz has played in the 2nd-tier South American League.

+On October 10, 2023, Ruiz was announced by Argentine club Obras Sanitarias.

 National team career

 Ruiz has been a member of the senior men's Venezuelan national basketball team.
 He played at the 2014 South American Championship, where he won a gold medal, at the 2015 FIBA Americas Championship, where he also won a gold medal, and at the 2016 South American Championship, where he won another gold medal.

 He also played with Venezuela at the 2016 Olympic Games.